Chandu0394/Communication-Tracker/README.md

 - **View Dashboard**: See an overview of your communications and upcoming tasks.
 - **Calendar View**: Visualize past and upcoming communications on a calendar.

-### Reporting & Analytics

-If the optional reporting module is enabled:
-- **View Reports**: Generate communication frequency reports and overdue communication trends.
-- **Analyze Effectiveness**: Use metrics to optimize communication strategies.

 ## Directory Structure